achernet/estuarial/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Feldman
+Estuary
 =======

 .. _about:

-Feldman is an open-source API for Thomson Reuters' `QA Direct
+Estuary is an open-source API for Thomson Reuters' `QA Direct
 <http://im.thomsonreuters.com/solutions/quantitative-research-tools/qa-direct/>`_.
-The aim of Feldman is help
+The aim of Estuary is help
 quants, financial researchers, and other domain experts fetch data from the various DBs within QAD in a complete, expressible, and efficient manner through Python.